The Legend of Vox Machina: Pre-release

 Multiple outlets, such as Variety, the Los Angeles Times, and CNBC, reported that the Kickstarter became the largest one for Film & Video, surpassing the previous record holder Mystery Science Theater 3000, with total funding of more than $11.3 million from more than 88,000 backers.
 Variety highlighted that "Critical Role started working on the project in the spring of 2018. [...]
 After getting snubbed by Hollywood, CR decided to take a crack at bringing the project to life on Kickstarter. [...]
 Critical Role knew they had a big and engaged fanbase but the team didn't expect the flood of pledges that has poured in.
 On Twitch, between 30,000–40,000 people typically watch live with another 150,000 views on-demand, according to Willingham.
 The episodes on YouTube typically hit around 250,000 views in the first 24 hours.
 All told, each episode garners around 1 million views".
 The Los Angeles Times highlighted that the Kickstarter bested "bigger-name properties like 'Mystery Science Theater 3000,' revived by Netflix in 2017, and 'Veronica Mars,' which became a feature film [...].
 Critical Role has evolved into a mini media empire, attracting more than half a million viewers every week to YouTube, Twitch and their own site, Critrole.com.
 The friends have transformed their homegrown characters into a top 10 comic book on Comixology; sell out their live shows; and draw lines around the block at comic book stores and convention signings.
 The Amazon deal follows a partnership with the animation studio Titmouse".

-Cori McCreery, for WWAC, highlighted that Orion Acaba and his character would not appear in the animated series.
-She wrote, "Part of the beauty of adaptations is that you can change things that no longer fit the story you want to tell.
-The Critical Role team had a falling out with the actor who played Tiberius, and the character wound up leaving the game pretty early on into the stream, and leaving a bit of a conundrum for adaptations like this and the upcoming cartoon. [...]
-So while I don't know if they're writing the character out in the comics earlier than he left the game, I do know that they do not plan to use him in the animated series, despite his being present for some of the adventures there.
-I'd be perfectly fine if this adaptation took a page from the medium it's part of and provides everyone with a retcon of the group's past".